FBAR – What Is It?

 Since the 2008 financial crisis, and the resulting national deficit and debt, the government has been particularly keen to track down tax-dodgers with money hidden abroad.
 As such, FBAR enforcement has been stepped up over the last few years, with harsh penalties now being enforced for non-compliance with the filing requirements.
+Almost all foreign financial institutions now provide Americans’ account and balance information directly to the IRS, too.

 Who exactly has to file an FBAR?